wpshopify/docs/getting-started/settings.md

 #### Sync products by collection

 Allows for syncing products that only belong to one or more specific collections.

+#### Webhooks domain

+The Webhooks callback URL will be the location where Shopify sends it's updates.
+For example, after changing Product information within Shopify, the updated data will be sent here.

+You most likely want this to be the same domain as the WordPress site.
+This _must_ be publicly accesible.
+You can change this to a proxy URL during local development using something like [ngrok](https://ngrok.com/).
+Also, if you have WordPress installed in a subdirectory be sure to include that in the url, e.g., `https://localhost:3000/wp`

 ## Pricing